eapache/starscope/README.md

 https://rubygems.org/gems/starscope

-*Note to those users looking at the GitHub language statistics: there is no perl here, that is their bug to fix.*

 Anyone who has done much programming in C (or C++) on a unix-based OS has come across the fantastic Cscope tool [1].
 Sadly, it only works for C (and sort of works for C++).